 When choosing a witch hazel tree try to get one that was grown on its own roots.
 If the tree you are looking at has suckers growing at its base, it is probably a grafted variety.
 This is OK as long as you are willing to remove these annually, but one grown on its own roots is preferred.
 You should probably choose a big one too as they are slow growing.

 If you liked this post and would like to find more cool trees, check out my e-book, the Guide to Selecting Shade Trees.
 It contains lots of trees you may not have considered, but will grow great in your garden.
-If you subscribe to updates in the box below you will receive it for FREE immediately.
+If you subscribe to updates in the box in my sidebar you will receive it for FREE immediately.